 Hearing of Cases

-The Court of Queen’s Bench conducts hearings that are referred to it by the Commission.
+The Court of King’s Bench conducts hearings that are referred to it by the Commission.
 The Commission’s lawyer will present the case in the Court for the complainant free of charge, though complainants may hire a lawyer to represent them if they so choose.
 Respondents either hire their own lawyer to represent them in court or they may represent themselves.

 How you can help